 At the time of admission all students are considered for scholarships.
 Scholarship review begins in December and students who are selected to receive a scholarship are notified soon afterwards.
-Those students who wish to be considered for the Freshman Honor Scholarship or similar scholarships should be admitted by February 1 and should arrange to have their ACT or SAT scores available by that time.
-If students are eligible for more than one scholarship they are granted the larger one.
+Those students who wish to be considered for the Freshman Honors Scholarship or similar scholarships should be admitted by February 1 and should arrange to have their ACT or SAT scores available by that time.

-The general freshman and upperclassman scholarships of \$200 a year are renewable for up to four years, or until the student receives his degree, if the student maintains a 3.5 average or higher.
+The general freshman and upperclassman scholarships of \$300 a year are renewable for up to four years, or until the student receives his degree, if the student maintains a 3.5 average or higher.
 Transfer students and others achieving this average are considered automatically each year.
-For 1982-83 these scholarships will be increased to \$300.
+For 1983-84 these scholarships will be increased to \$350.
 Other special scholarships are awarded on an annual basis and require an annual application, unless the condition of the scholarship specifies otherwise.
 Students should determine their own eligibility for these scholarships.
-Students who receive one of the special scholarships usually are not considered for general scholarships as well.
+Students eligible for more than one scholarship are granted the larger one.